 Wilfrid Laurier University

-For more than a century, Laurier has been known for academic excellence.
-But they’ve also been dedicated to the philosophy that their students’ success is measured through more than grades – it’s based on the quality of the lives they lead, and those they inspire.
+In-class learning is only part of the educational equation.
 Putting knowledge to work in the world is a hallmark of the Laurier experience.
-Integrated and engaged learning opportunities such as co-op work terms and community service are designed to help students relate what they learn in the classroom to what they experience outside of it, then coming full circle by bringing their real-world experiences back to the classroom.
-It’s about forming a foundation of service that their students continue long after graduation.
+Experiential learning opportunities such as co-op work terms and community service are purposefully designed to help students relate what they learn in the classroom to what they experience outside of it.
+As a result, Laurier students graduate with both the theory and skills needed to succeed in the world that awaits them after university.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.